 Which Artist is your biggest inspiration and influence? – William Bouguereau, by far.
 He was THE Master, for me…

 Who do you most admire? – My Mum.
 I miss her to bits.
-She was an absolute workhorse with a heart of pure gold who is now rummaging around in the great market in the sky, sipping Advocaat at Xmas.
+She was an absolute workhorse, a tiger as her sister once told me, with a heart of pure gold who is now rummaging around in the great market in the sky, sipping Advocaat at Xmas.
 RIP Mum…

 Would you like your artwork to be described as modern, cutting edge? – Absolutely not.
 There’s no ‘shock and awe’ in my artwork…

-Where is your studio? – Unfortunately, in my home at the moment, though I’m planning to get one as soon as I can afford it.
+Where is your studio? – Unfortunately, within a segregated section of my home at the moment, though I’m planning to get one as soon as I can afford it.

 Do you have a brochure, blog or newsletter? – I just don’t have the time for a newsletter, though my website is now blog style and I also have a basic Tumblr blog, and post to my Facebook Page occasionally, I update my website frequently and I answer all e mails.
 My website is my brochure!